 The U.S. Army Corps of Engineers completed construction on the Mt.
 Morris Dam in 1952.
-Known as a dry dam, the primary purpose of the project is flood control, protecting downstream areas, including the city of Rochester, as the Genessee River winds its way north to Lake Ontario.
+Known as a dry dam, the primary purpose of the project is flood control, protecting downstream areas, including the city of Rochester, as the Genesee River winds its way north to Lake Ontario.

 The viewing area for the dam inside the park features interpretive panels and a giant chair for photo ops.

-Interested guests may want to exit the park and drive to the William B. Hoyt II Visitor Center located on the east bank of the Genessee Gorge for a free guided tour of the Mt.
+Interested guests may want to exit the park and drive to the William B. Hoyt II Visitor Center located on the east bank of the Genesee Gorge for a free guided tour of the Mt.
 Morris Dam and Recreation Area.

 Stop at Overlooks

-Stopping for panoramic views along the Genessee Gorge is one of the best things to do in Letchworth State Park.
+Stopping for panoramic views along the Genesee Gorge is one of the best things to do in Letchworth State Park.
 The driving route includes multiple overlooks with pullovers or parking areas guaranteed to offer postcard vistas of the park’s natural features.

 There is no doubt how the unique rock formation called Hogsback Ridge got its name.
 This peninsula composed of four layers of shale, juts like a knife into the canyon, forcing the river that eroded its banks to make an abrupt loop on its northern journey.